-Once the installations are in place, the renewable energy produced generates revenue through Ontario’s Feed-in Tariff (FIT) program, which provides guaranteed payment for each kilowatt hour (kWh) of electricity produced, enabling OREC to fully repay invested capital to investors along with a healthy dividend over a 20-year period.
-(You can read more about the FIT program here, and more about how to invest here.)
+Once the installations are in place, the electricity generated on site is sold to the grid through Ontario’s Feed-in Tariff (FIT) program, which provides a guaranteed rate for each kilowatt hour (kWh) of electricity produced, enabling OREC to fully repay members with preference shares and member investment notes along with a healthy return on investment.
+Read more about the FIT program and more about how to invest.

-The purchase of a basic OREC membership for $100 supports our organization in its many roles, from project development to advocacy, and gives the member access to our updates and newsletters as well as the ability to purchase preference shares, which will be made available (to members only) as new projects come online.
+The purchase of a OREC membership for $100 supports our organization in its many roles, from project development to advocacy, and gives the member access to many benefits including the ability to purchase securities.

 1. Developing a Project Portfolio

 First, we identify interested building and land owners in Ottawa communities, then we enter into 20-year lease agreements with partnering property owners to use their land or roof space for OREC-owned solar energy systems.
 These lease agreements protect the interests of both the property owners and OREC members.

 In order to finance new projects, OREC will sell securities to members in the form of preference shares and member investment notes.
 In turn, OREC invests this capital in local renewable energy projects of various sizes on leased roofs or land.
 OREC will be the sole owner of most projects, however, larger projects may be co-financed with other parties.